Healthy Living: Eight wellness tips for a healthy and happy New Year

-I’m sure many of us have had a well-deserved indulgence over the Christmas and we’re now stuffed to the gills with delicious food, bevies and chocolates.
+I’m sure many of us have had a well-deserved indulgence over the Christmas and we’re now stuffed to the gills with delicious food, bevvies and chocolates.

 The New Year really is a great time to start off on a clean health slate and to put the past year behind us.